MakerBay/Coral_Reef_Mapping_Drone/2_Electric & Electronic/README.md

 [![Electrical Assembly](https://github.com/MakerBay/Coral_Reef_Mapping_Drone/blob/master/Wiki/images/20200422%20Coral%20Reef%20Mapping%20Drone%20V2%20Prototype.JPG)](https://www.youtube.com/watch?v=2fxCnrwdv6g&t=5s)

+# Future updates
+* List of components
+* Assembly instructions
+* Integration of the Raspberry Pi, the tilt controller and the camera

-# Electronics description for 'Scissors' version
+# 'Scissors' version
 Following part describes how electronic and electrical asembly was designed for the last version 'Scissors'.
 Both photos from the final product and its schematic drawings can be found to facilitate understanding.
 This part doesn't include Raspberry Pi and camera tilt.

 # From single camera to multiple